-Maude Rowland Cuchiara, Ph.D., is the Baker Institute Scholar for Science and Technology Policy.
+Maude Rowland Cuchiara, Ph.D., is a nonresident scholar for the Science and Technology Policy Program.
 Cuchiara actively works with the International Stem Cell Policy Program to research and write science policy reports and peer-reviewed publications.
 She is specifically interested in issues involving the patenting of cell-based therapies and the use of stem cell interventions outside of peer-reviewed clinical trials.
 Such “unproven stem cell treatments” can lead patients with debilitating diseases and limited options to seek expensive interventions that lack reliable scientific data.
 Cuchiara’s other research interests include science and math education, biomedical research, and science diplomacy.

 Cuchiara received a B.A. in Spanish and a B.S. in biomedical engineering from North Carolina State University and a Ph.D. in bioengineering from Rice University.
 She is currently a research scientist and lab manager at Duke University with Jennifer West, Ph.D.